Christina Aguilera Announces Final Vegas Dates In Low-Cut Top, Hot Pants & Thigh-High Boots

 Christina Aguilera has announced that she will be returning to Las Vegas for another leg of shows later this year.
-The “Ain’t No Other Man” hitmaker updated fans on Instagram with new photos of herself and they haven’t gone unnoticed.
+The “Ain’t No Other Man” hitmaker updated fans on Instagram with new photos of herself.

-Aguilera, who has been known for reinventing her image over the years, stunned in a low-cut white top with long sleeves that displayed her decolletage.
-The stage costume had large beaded shoulder pads and a large circular piece of material that rested behind her head.
-She paired the eye-catching ensemble with hot pants and a skirt over the top.
-Aguilera wowed in sparkly silver and white thigh-high boots and wore fishnet tights underneath.
+Aguilera, who has been known for reinventing her image over the years, stunned in a low-cut white top that displayed her decolletage and had long sleeves.
+The stage costume had huge beaded embellishments over the shoulders and a large circular piece of material that rested behind her head.
+She paired the eye-catching ensemble with hot pants and an open-front skirt over the top.
+Aguilera wowed in sparkly silver-and-white thigh-high boots and fishnet tights.

 The blond beauty sported her long hair in a high ponytail and opted for a bold red lip.
-The “Not Myself Tonight” songstress applied a coat of red nail polish and shimmery eye shadow which helped her look pop even more.
+The “Not Myself Tonight” songstress applied a coat of red nail polish and shimmery eyeshadow which helped her look pop even more.

 In her most recent upload, Aguilera was photographed behind-the-scenes on her stage.

-In the first show, she spread out her arms and looked over to her right.
+In the first snap, she spread out her arms and looked over to her right.
 The music icon closed her eyes and tilted her head down slightly.
 Aguilera looked very regal and elegant while standing in front of her bright stage backdrop.
 In the next frame, she stood in the same position but glanced over at the camera lens with a fierce expression.

 For her caption, Aguilera announced that her Vegas residency, “The Xperience,” will embark on its final leg later this year in November.